I may get commissions for purchases made through links in this post (at no extra cost to you).

-Overall, I enjoy Abundance Plus and have actually stopped going on YouTube because of it.
-This is due to a combination of Abundance Plus’ ad-free videos and that I feel more productive learning from homesteading videos rather than going down endless YouTube rabbit holes.
+I really enjoy Abundance Plus and have actually stopped going on YouTube because of it.
+This is due to Abundance Plus’ ad-free videos and that I feel more productive learning from homesteading videos rather than going down endless YouTube rabbit holes.

 While the cost of Abundance Plus seems a bit steep at first, it makes sense once you try the app.
 Their team is putting a LOT of time and effort into the production quality and user experience.
 Even though it’s similarly priced to Netflix, the value you get from it is worth it.
 However, the lifetime membership is a bit of a stretch.

-Every day, at lunchtime, I pull my phone out and open the Abundance Plus app to get my daily dose of homesteading tips and laughs, and I don’t see myself stopping anytime soon.
+Every day at lunchtime, I pull my phone out and open the Abundance Plus app to get my daily dose of homesteading tips, laughs, and inspiration, and I don’t see myself stopping anytime soon.